chinmayg/League-Discord-Bot/README.md

 This command will output which champion the player has played in the last 5 matches upto last 20 matches.

 Installation:
-Need install the discord.py to run applicaation.
+Need install the discord.py to run application.
 Follow the directions from the github repo https://github.com/Rapptz/discord.py.